yjose/react-native-course/lessons/about-react-native.md

 description: "Learn React Native With Youssouf El Azizi"
 ---

-Lets imagine you need to build a new mobile application.
+Let's imagine you need to build a new mobile application.
 In Order to target 99% of smartphone users, we'll have to build two apps:

 One for Android and one for iOS, that's mean you'll have to manage two of everything: language, codebases, developer teams, feature sets, release schedules etc.

-Hiring two developer teams is expensive, and hiring a single team that has in depth knowledge of both Android and iOS is almost impossible.
+Hiring two developer teams is expensive, and hiring a single team that has in-depth knowledge of both Android and iOS is almost impossible.

 React Native is a framework for building cross-platform apps developed by Facebook for solving this problem of managing two of everything.
 Their goal was to build a platform that enables you to have: